JamieCurnow/firebase-extension-firestore-to-mongodb/README.md

 | **Firestore Collection Path**   | The path to the Firestore collection to sync from.                                                     |
 | **Firestore Document ID Field** | The name of the field in MongoDB to store the Firestore document ID.
 Defaults to `__firestore_doc_id`. |

+## Troubleshooting

+permissions_error on Eventarc trigger for cloud function:
+If you encounter an issue where the function is never triggered, it's probably an IAM permissions issue.
+An easy way to check this is to go to Pub/Sub in the Google Cloud Console, click into any topic, and then click the button that says "Trigger Cloud Function".
+That will open a side panel and you may see an error message indicating a permissions issue.

 ## Development

 If you want to contribute to this extension or deploy your own version, you can use the following command to upload it to the Firebase Extensions Hub: